The Best Milk Products for Diabetes, Cholesterol, and Digestion

 The best type of yogurt is low-fat or nonfat yogurt whose container says “Live & Active Cultures.”
 Such yogurt contains healthy bacteria.
 However, when it comes to heavily fruited yogurt, it can contain lots of carbohydrates, so it’s best to consume it in small amounts.

-Besides enjoying it as part of your meal or snack, you can also combine it with fresh cucumber and dill to make a refreshing dip for veggies.
+Besides enjoying it as part of our meal or snack, we can also combine it with fresh cucumber and dill to make a refreshing dip for veggies.

 This ancient drink is another fermented milk product, coming from the Caucasus Mountains.
 It is produced by adding kefir “grains” – a mixture of yeast, bacteria, fats, protein, and sugars, to sheep, cow, or goat milk.